-Only last year, Apple had to publically update its supply chain policies because, as it turns out, one of its suppliers was again sourcing materials used in iPhones that were the result of child labor.
+Only last year, Apple had to publicly update its supply chain policies because, as it turns out, one of its suppliers was again sourcing materials used in iPhones that were the result of child labor.
 This, of course, is not the first time an incident like this happened.
-In fact, unfortunately for Apple, similar incidents have been quite prevalent over the last five years.
+In fact, unfortunately for Apple, similar incidents have been prevalent over the last five years.

 Here’s the problem with Apple’s changes to its supply chain policies: they’re all reactive.
 Supplier A does something bad.
 An American media outlet picks it up.
 Apple makes a policy change or takes a drastic measure like sacking the supplier.